lucylow/Yeezy-Taught-Me/README.md

   * Music/rhythm learning
   * Handwriting recognition
   * Sign language translation
-* Bloomberg Business Week: “LSTM is arguably the most commercial AI achievement, used for everything from predicting diseases to composing music."
+* Bloomberg Business Week: **“LSTM is arguably the most commercial AI achievement, used for everything from predicting diseases to composing music."**

 ---
 ## Deep Learning // Artifical Neural Networks
-* Recurrent Neural Network [RNN]
+* Recurrent Neural Network [RNN]:
   * Used for classifying, processing, and **making predictions based on time-series** with time, sequence, or anything with a temporal dimension.
   * The decision a recurrent net reached at **time step t-1** affects the decision it will reach one moment later at **time step t**.

-* Long Short Term Memory [LSTM]
+* Long Short Term Memory [LSTM]:
   * LSTM + vanilla RNN solve the **vanishing gradient problem** since LSTM units allow gradient flows to be unchanged
   * LSTM allow neural network to operate on different scales of time at once and information can be stored in, written to, or read from a cell.
   * Gates are analog with **element-wise multiplication by sigmoids**, which are all in the **range of 0-1**.
 Refer to diagram below.